Surviving Summer Heat on National Sunglasses Day

 Warby Parker Sunglasses – Topper 16 in Crystal

-I can use Warby Parker’s Home Try-On program, and they’ll send me five pair to try on risk-free to help me decide which pair to purchase.
+I can use Warby Parker’s Home Try-On program, and they’ll send me five pairs to try on risk-free to help me decide which pair to purchase.

 Also, for every pair sold, a pair is distributed to someone in need through Warby Parker’s “Buy a Pair, Give a Pair” program.